guettli/git-tips/README.md

 `git stash` is like a backpack.

 Example: You started to code.
 Then you realize (before you commit) that you work on the main branch.
-But you want to work in a feature-branch before first.
-Then you can `git stash` your uncommitted changes.
-Then you switch or create the branch you want to work on.
-After that you `git stash pop` and take your changes out of your backpack.
+But you want to move that work onto a feature branch first.
+You can `git stash` your uncommitted changes, switch to or create the branch you actually want, and then use `git stash pop` to bring the changes back.

 ## Restore a single file